 - Local fans and intakes clogged – usually with plastic wrapping or paper.

-Assurity Consulting have the solution by independently assessing the pressures within your computer rooms and data centre, and combining this with a through room inspection to check your room is not only well sealed but positively contributing to the environment you want.
+Assurity Consulting has the solution by independently assessing the pressures within your computer rooms and data centre, and combining this with a thorough room inspection to check your room is not only well sealed but positively contributing to the environment you want.